suhaniqld/qld-health-code-exercise/README.md

 CSS3: The styling and layout of the pages.
 JavaScript: For adding interactivity and dynamic content.

-Installation
+Installation & Running project

-You need a code editor like Visual Studio Code and a modern web browser like Google Chrome.
 1. Clone the Repository
 2. Navigate to the project directory
-3. Open the project in your code editor
+3. Open the project in your code editor e.g. visual studio code

-Running the Project

-Open the campaign_poc.html file in your web browser to view the project.
+4. Open the campaign_poc.html file in your web browser to view the project.